AI assistant — not human

 | Cross-Browser | Reports render correctly in Edge, Chrome, Firefox | Consistent visual rendering across all browsers | Manual testing, screenshot comparison |

-Deployment strategy: Use Power BI deployment pipelines to promote content from Development to Test to Production workspaces.
-Never edit reports directly in the production workspace.
-Implement a change management process: all changes go through Dev, pass testing in Test, and are promoted to Production with approval.
-Configure workspace-level access controls so only the deployment pipeline service principal can publish to Production.
+Deployment strategy: Use Power BI deployment pipelines to move content from Development to Test and then to Production workspaces.
+Avoid editing reports directly in the production workspace.

 Deliverables: Test results documentation, deployment runbook, production workspace configuration, scheduled refresh setup, monitoring dashboard.